 Dover, MA 02030

 From Points South: I-95/Rt.
-128 North, take Exit 16B onto Rt.
+128 North, Exit 31B to Rt.
 109 West for 1 mi.
 Turn right at Dover Rd.
-Continue onto Powisset St., then onto Walpole St., and onto Springdale Ave.
+Continue onto Powisset St., then turn right onto Walpole St. At stop light, go straight on to Springdale Ave.
 After 1 mi., turn left at Farm St. to entrance and parking on left.
 On-street parking is not permitted.

 This parking area serves both Chase Woodlands and Peters Reservation.
 Roadside parking is not permitted in Dover.
 Parking is not suitable for equestrian trailers.